RyanBayne/TwitchPress/README.md

-## TwitchPress WordPress Plugin
+## TwitchPress System for WordPress
 Turn your WordPress website into a Twitch powered gaming site by installing TwitchPress.
-This growing plugin can be easily extended and customized with little work involved.
-This is ideal for new streamers and clans on a low budget.
-Popular streamers who are well funded can expect many premium options and services to invest in guaranteed growth.
+This is a growing range of plugin that easily extend and customize a core plugin.
+This can be done free, ideal for new streamers and clans on a low budget.
+Popular streamers who are well funded can expect many premium options and services to invest in guaranteed community growth on a professional level.

 # TwitchPress For Streamers
 Your blog, your channel, your way!
 Merge the power of WordPress and Twitch to create a unique gaming website.
-The TwitchPress plugin and extensions can be used to build a unique website that suits your style and your audience.
-This project is fully supported by the original author and an active Discord community.
+The TwitchPress plugin system can be used to build a unique website that suits your style and your audience.
+This project is fully supported by developers and an active Discord community of gamers.

-### Main Features
-* Share posts from WordPress to your Twitch feed.
-* Extend the core plugin with free extensions.
-* Setup Wizard makes configuration easy.
-* Suitable for creating services.
-* Twitch API Version 6 being added now.

 # Installation
-The plugin is free to download from WordPress.org and you can locate it from your WP admin by searching "TwitchPress".
-The official plugin name on WordPress.org is "Channel Solution for Twitch".
-The project codename is TwitchPress and covers more than just the plugin itself.

-Use the WordPress 'Add New' plugins screen to get the latest stable build using the safest transfer method.
+Start by installing the core plugin directly from WordPress.org within your admin as you would any other free plugin.
+Locate the plugin search and enter "Channel Solution for Twitch" in your WordPress admin.
+If you enter "TwitchPress" you will also find it and the extensions.

 ## 1. Twitch Developer Application
 You will need a set of Twitch Developer Application credentials.
 You can obtain them in your Twitch settings,